candiddev/rot/hugo/content/docs/guides/manage-values.md

 weight: 30
 ---

-In this guide, we'll go over adding and removing values in a Rot configuration.
+In this guide, we'll go over adding and removing values in a Rot Keyring.

 ## Adding Values